rui314/mold/README.md

 they are still just random unproved thoughts which need to be implemented and tested with benchmarks.
 Here is a brain dump:

+## Background

+- Even though lld has significantly improved the situation, linking is still one of the slowest steps in a build.
+It is in particular annoying when I changed one line of code and had to wait for a few seconds or even more for a linker to complete.
+It should be instantaneous.
+There's a need for a faster linker.

+- The number of cores on a PC has increased a lot lately, and this trend is expected to continue.
+However, the existing linkers can't take an advantage of that because they don't scale well for more cores.
+I have a 64-core/128-thread machine, so my goal is to create a linker that uses the CPU nicely. mold should be much faster than other linkers on 4 or 8-core machines too, though.

+- It looks to me that the designs of the existing linkers are somewhat similar, and I believe there are a lot of drastically different designs that haven't been explored yet.
+Develoeprs generally don't care about linkers as long as they work correctly, and they don't even think about creating a new one.
+So there may be lots of low hanging fruits there in this area.

+## Basic design

 - In order to achieve a `cat`-like performance, the most important thing is to fix the layout of an output file as quickly as possible, so that we can start copying actual data from input object files to an output executable/shared library file.

-- The number of cores on a PC has increased a lot lately, and this trend is expected to continue.
-We'll see many more cores on our development machines.
-We should design the linker in such a way that it scales well with many more cores.
-I have a 64-core/128-thread machine, so my goal is to use that CPU nicely.

 - Copying data from input files to an output file is I/O-bounded, so there should be room for doing computationally-intensive tasks while copying data from one file to another.

-- We should focus on shortening the link time for the usual modify-build-debug development cycle because the linker speed matters most in that situation.
-It is OK to take a little bit more time for cold build because for cold build, the time taken by the compiler is a dominant factor anyway.

 - After the first invocation of the linker, the linker should not exit but instead become a daemon to keep parsed input files in memory.